forflo/bugReproductionPackage03/README.md

 1. Run `$ vagrant up`

-Vagrant will now build up a virtual machine and run a complete setup.
-The environment of the virtual machine can then be used to reproduce ROSE issue #48.
+Vagrant will now build up a virtual machine and run a complete setup installing what will be needed to compile ROSE.
+Then, the environment of the virtual machine can be used to reproduce ROSE issue #48.

 To reproduce run